nachorequeno/multidimensional_search-/README.md

 the two closures (*X1* or *X2*).
 The complete space is denoted by *X = X1 + X2*.

-Our library supports two kind of *Oracles* for inferring the Pareto's front and learning the membership of a point *x* to any of the two closures.
+For the moment, our library only supports three kinds of *Oracles* for inferring the Pareto's front and learning the membership of a point *x* to any of the two closures.
+Nevertheless, the number of *Oracles* can be enlarged easily by implementing an abstract interface (ParetoLib/Oracle/Oracle.py).

-The first *Oracle*, named *OracleFunction*, defines the membership of point *x* to the closure *X1* based on polynomial constraints.
+The first *Oracle*, named *OracleFunction*, is a 'proof of concept'.
+It defines the membership of point *x* to the closure *X1* based on polynomial constraints.
 For instance, *x1 = x2* may define the boundary.
 Every point *x* having the coordinates *x1 > x2* will belong to *X1*, while every point *x* having *x1 < x2* will belong to *X2*

 The second *Oracle*, named *OraclePoint*, defines the membership of point *x* to the closure *X1* based on a cloud of points.
 For instance, next image shows a dense